softprops/lando/README.md

 cpython = "0.1"
 ```

-> 💡 You may be new to the `cdylib` crate type.
-This allows rust compile and [link](https://doc.rust-lang.org/reference/linkage.html) your application as a shared object file `*.so` allows it to be included in the AWS python 3.6 [lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)
+> 💡 You may be new to the `cdylib` and `crate-type` lib attributes.
+This informs rustc to [link](https://doc.rust-lang.org/reference/linkage.html) and produce a shared object ( `*.so` ) file allowing your rustlang application to be embedded within the AWS python 3.6 [lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)

 ## 👩‍🏭 create

-Lando defines a single macro named `gateway!` which exports a Rust function or
+Lando exports a macro named `gateway!` which in turn, exports a Rust function or
 closure to a cpython initializer for use within an aws lambda.

 ```rust